OSC/ood-documentation/latest/_sources/reference/files/ondemand-d-ymls.rst.txt

 .. _nav_categories:
 .. describe:: nav_categories (Array<String>, ['Apps', 'Files', 'Jobs', 'Clusters', 'Interactive Apps'])

-  By default Open OnDemand will create dropdown menus on the navigation bar for certain categories listed below.
+  By default Open OnDemand will create drop-down menus on the navigation bar for certain categories listed below.

-  Use this property to add or remove which application categories will create dropdown menus on the navigation bar.
+  Use this property to add or remove which application categories will create drop-down menus on the navigation bar.

   Default
-    Create dropdown menus on the navigation bar items for the categories ``Apps``, ``Files``, ``Jobs``, ``Clusters`` and ``Interactive Apps``.
+    Create drop-down menus on the navigation bar items for the categories ``Apps``, ``Files``, ``Jobs``, ``Clusters`` and ``Interactive Apps``.

     .. code-block:: yaml